MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp.md

 ### Traffic routing

-The Deployment Stamp solution works well if each stamp is addressed independently.
+The Deployment Stamp pattern works well if each stamp is addressed independently.
 For example, if Contoso deploys the same API application across multiple stamps, they might consider using DNS to route traffic to the relevant stamp:

 * `unit1.aus.myapi.contoso.com` routes traffic to stamp `unit1` within an Australian region.
 * `unit2.aus.myapi.contoso.com` routes traffic to stamp `unit2` within an Australian region.